 If you want to exit from conventional line’s platform, you can use East exit only.
 Other two exit, South and Central are located in Shinkansen concourse.
 You cannot access to these two exits without Shinkansen ticket.
 If you use Japan Rail Pass, you can go through Shinkansen concourse without any extra charge.
 You don’t need to exchange any Shinkansen ticket.
 All you have to do is showing your Japan Rail Pass at Shinkansen

 There is Shinkansen ticket gate in the concourse.
 When you transfer to/from Shinkansen, you need to go through this gate.
-You must have Shinkasen ticket, Japan Rail Pass, JR West Sanyo Area Pass, JR West Sanyo-Shikoku-Kyushu Pass or JR West Kansai WIDE Area Pass to access to Shinkansen platform/concourse.
-JR West Kansai Area Pass do NOT cover Shinaksen trains.
+You must have Shinkansen ticket, Japan Rail Pass, JR West Sanyo Area Pass, JR West Sanyo-Shikoku-Kyushu Pass or JR West Kansai WIDE Area Pass to access to Shinkansen platform/concourse.
+JR West Kansai Area Pass do NOT cover Shinkansen trains.

 Tracks and platforms

-There are 8 tracks / 4 platforms for conventional lines on ground floor and 7 tracks / 4 platforms for Shinkansen on 3rd floor.
-There are no track #1-10 in Shin-Osaka station.
+There are 10 tracks / 5 platforms for conventional lines on ground floor and 7 tracks / 4 platforms for Shinkansen on 4th floor.

 Conventional lines on Ground floor